informalsystems/hermes/guide/src/commands/queries/client.md

 DESCRIPTION:
     Query for the header used in a client update at a certain height

-FLAGS:
+OPTIONS:
+        --height <HEIGHT>    The chain height context for the query.
+Leave unspecified for latest height.

+REQUIRED:
         --chain <CHAIN_ID>                       Identifier of the chain to query --client <CLIENT_ID>                     Identifier of the client to query --consensus-height <CONSENSUS_HEIGHT>    Height of header to query

-OPTIONS:
-        --height <HEIGHT>                        The chain height context for the query
 ```

 __Example__